Blog – Posted on Friday, May 01

 Based off of Chaucer’s Canterbury Tales, Hyperion is a dreamy, award-winning masterwork that will make you ponder humanity’s fate.
 In the 29th century, a creature called the Shrike waits for humanity on a world of Hyperion.
 Enter a crew of pilgrims who are traveling to Hyperion to seek answers.
 But whether or not they will kill the Shrike or worship it like a god is unknown — along with the vital secrets that each of them hold inside of themselves.

 We often forget that Michael Crichton’s most successful novel was derived from his earlier screenplay for Westworld.
 (Theme park goes off the rails when the main attraction starts killing the visitors.)
-However, just like the scientists in Jurassic Park, we believe that he merely perfected the formula when it came writing this well-researched, action-packed novel.
+However, just like the scientists in Jurassic Park, we believe that he merely perfected the formula when it came to writing a well-researched, action-packed SF novel.

 To every avid science fiction reader, the name James Tiptree Jr. (the pen name for Alice Sheldon) is unquestionably revered.
 But though you may know her novels already, are you also familiar with Sheldon’s equally brilliant short stories?
 Her Smoke Rose Up Forever is the definitive collection of her best short stories, from “The Girl Who Was Plugged In” to “Love is The Plan The Plan is Death.”
 Dive into it to remind yourself again why James Tiptree Jr. was simply one of the best science fiction names to ever publish in the genre.